What is the 20/4/10 Rule for Car Loans?

 There’s a lot more to life than car payments, so it’s important to make a budget before you head into the dealership.
 The 20/4/10 Rule is simple way to figure out how much you can afford to spend on a car loan.

-The 20/4/10 rule says: our down payment should be at least 20% of the car’s purchase price; you should only finance the car for 4 years; and your total monthly vehicle expenses shouldn’t be more than 10% of your income.
+The 20/4/10 Rule says: Your down payment should be at least 20% of the car’s purchase price; you should only finance the car for 4 years; and your total monthly vehicle expenses shouldn’t be more than 10% of your income.
+This straightforward method can work wonders for anyone on the path to purchasing their next vehicle and can save you big-time dollars in the long run.

 So grab a calculator and let’s get to work!